Consultations and proposals

 We are seeking proposals from suppliers to become registered programme partners for the energy management plan programme.
 Programme partners will assist businesses in the commercial and industrial sectors to implement and gain the benefits of effective energy systems.

 An invitation to register has been listed on the GETS website (reference number 15160832).
-This invitation to register will close 31 March 2017.
+This invitation to register closed on 31 March 2017.

 Energy systems optimisation programme partners